matuteiglesias/journal/content/Business/2025-08-27_Developed_marketing_site_funnel_and_analyzed_2025_.md

 ### Key Activities
 - Created an end-to-end marketing site funnel checklist using Next.js, Stripe, and analytics tools.
-- Gathered insights on 2025 digital marketing trends, focusing on [[AI]], automation, and advertising, particularly in Latin America.
+- Gathered insights on 2025 digital marketing trends, focusing on [[AI]], [[automation]], and advertising, particularly in Latin America.
 - Summarized key marketing reports from HubSpot, Insider Intelligence, and eMarketer.
 - Explored digital advertising and payment trends in Latin America, with a focus on WhatsApp and Pix payments.
 - Conducted a competitive analysis for landing page development and agency positioning.